drud/quicksprint/DRUPAL_SPRINTUSER_README.md

 ## Prerequisites

 * A computer with 6gb memory or greater.
-* Windows 7 or higher, MacOS High Sierra or higher or a recent/stable Linux distribution.
+* Windows 10 or higher (with WSL2 and/or Hyper-V support), MacOS High Sierra or higher or a recent/stable Linux distribution.
 * A robust code editor such as Visual Studio Code, Atom, PhpStorm or Netbeans (this may be provided as part of this package).

 **⚠️ If your computer does not match a requirement, try the [Drupal quick-start](https://www.drupal.org/docs/8/install/quick-start-launch-a-local-demo-version-of-drupal-8-using-4-brief-steps)**!
 Now skip the steps below.